greygatch/kinecision-node/README.md

 # Kinecison

-# Myo app that allows user to make decisions based on body movements and gestures.s
+# Myo app that allows user to make decisions based on body movements and gestures.